-As of March 31, 2018, we had 59 employees, including 11 employees with M.D. or Ph.D. degrees.
-Of these full-time employees, 45 are engaged in research and development activities.
+As of December 31, 2018, we had 68 employees, all of which are full-time employees and 12 of which have M.D. or Ph.D. degrees.
+Of these full-time employees, 54 are engaged in research and development activities.
 None of our employees is subject to a collective bargaining agreement or represented by a trade or labor union.
 We consider our relationship with our employees to be good.